orbitse/data-512-a1/README.md

 ### __API Documentation__

-The Wikipedia page view data came from two APIs: Pagecounts API and Pageviews API.
+The Wikipedia page view data used in this project came from two APIs: Pagecounts API and Pageviews API.

  - __Pagecounts API__ ([documentation](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Legacy_Pagecounts), [endpoint](https://wikimedia.org/api/rest_v1/#!/Pagecounts_data_(legacy)/get_metrics_legacy_pagecounts_aggregate_project_access_site_granularity_start_end)) provides access to desktop and mobile traffic data from January 2008 through July 2016.
 This, older, legacy Pagecount API does not allow you to filter by user, so the monthly counts include views by people, bots, and webcrawlers.

  - __Pageviews API__ ([documentation](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews), [endpoint](https://wikimedia.org/api/rest_v1/#!/Pageviews_data/get_metrics_pageviews_aggregate_project_access_agent_granularity_start_end)) provides access to desktop, mobile web, and mobile app traffic data from July 2015 through September 2017.
 The Pageview API gives you the ability to exclude traffic from spiders and crawlers, by setting the agent parameter to agent = user.

 The above documentation explains the parameters you can set.
 For example, both the Pageview and Pagecount APIs allow you to get data on page views of other Wikipedia pages if you don't want the views of all English Wikipedia pages.

+For additional information about how the APIs were used, see the Jupyter Notebook file, hcds-a1-data-curation.ipynb.

 ### __Other Tools__